All Episodes

 Can you say the airline industry?

-This is not, you know, it's it's not necessarily total liquidation.
+It's not necessarily total liquidation.

-Because now you would have somebody, you would have the losers who have gone out of business, and you would have the winners, and that's the way our competitive society works.
+And then you might see an actual thaw in the credit markets because now you would have somebody, you would have the losers who have gone out of business and you would have the winners.

 And then someone might say, you know what, this is a risk worth taking.

-But if I'm, you know, as some one wag put it the other day, if I'm sitting at a poker table and uh we've all got our money, we've all handied up, we've got our money in the till, but I know three out of my four competitors are bankrupt, and they're not going to pay me if I win the bet.
+But if I'm, you know, as one wag put it the other day, if I'm sitting at a poker table and we've all got our money, we've all anteed up, we've got our money in the till, but I know three out of my four competitors are bankrupt and they're not going to pay me if I win the bet, I'm not going to play poker with them.

 And that's where we are.

-None of these bankruptcies will ever, I should say, none of these bailouts will ever work.
+None of these bankruptcies will ever, I should say none of these bailouts will ever work.

 Think about what we're doing with this bailout.

-I'm critical of Paulson and Bush, but Obama's going to be worse because he's going to double down on this just like Roosevelt did on Herbert Hoover.
+And, you know, don't get me wrong, I'm critical of Paulson and Bush, but Obama's going to be worse because he's going to double down on this just like Roosevelt did on Herbert Hoover.

-Herbert Hoover was not a lazi fair capitalist.
+Herbert Hoover was not a laissez-faire capitalist.

-He increased spending, he increased tariffs, he increased taxes.
+He increased taxes.

 Roosevelt got in there and did the same thing on steroids.